shizuo-kaji/NWayBlenderMaya/README.md

  * @section requirements:  Eigen 3:  http://eigen.tuxfamily.org/
  * @section Autodesk Maya: http://www.autodesk.com/products/autodesk-maya/overview
  * @section (included) AffineLib: https://github.com/shizuo-kaji/AffineLib
- * @version 0.10
+ * @version 0.20
- * @date  1/Dec/2013
+ * @date  18/Jul/2015
  * @author Shizuo KAJI
  */

+(For details, look at the paper
+Kaji, S. Tetrisation of triangular meshes and its application in shape blending.
+Proceedings of MEIS2015 (2015))

-Shapes are blended according to the user specified weights.
+Two or more shapes are being blended according to the user specified weights.
 Weights can be specified numerically or using the included Weight Controller plugin based on the generalised barycentric weight.